banner

 CMDLINE["linux-zen"]="root=PARTUUID=db9157b1-bed4-fa44-a715-5c1bfc8bdfb4 quiet nomce loglevel=3 rw"

-There are three ways to boot using this file:
+There are three ways to boot:

 1. Use the existing configuration of a boot loader (such as grub/systemd-boot, etc.)